-This is an unofficial consolidation of Companion Policy 81-106CP Investment Fund Continuous Disclosure reflecting amendments made effective January 1, 2014 in connection with Canada's changeover to IFRS.
-The amendments apply for financial periods relating to financial years beginning on or after January 1, 2014.
-This document is for reference purposes only and is not an official statement of the law.
+This document is an unofficial consolidation of all changes to Companion Policy 81-106CP Investment Fund Continuous Disclosure, effective as of January 6, 2022.
+This document is for reference purposes only.

 Companion Policy 81-106CP to National Instrument 81-106 Investment Fund Continuous Disclosure